-After the inspection, an appraiser uses two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Back at the office, we use two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
-Note: While this amount is probably the best indication of what a house is worth, it probably will not be the final sales price.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from W. Eric Howard & Associates will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+It is important to note that while this amount is probably the most reliable indication of what a property is worth, it may not be the final sales price.
+Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from W. Eric Howard & Associates will help you discover the most fair and balanced property value, so you can make profitable real estate decisions.